 - Registry operational information available on: https://share.wmda.info/x/6xJcAQ

-- Update March 19: The registry stays operational.
+Update October 27: The registry is operational and will be so even in the event of an increasing pandemic in Denmark.
 It varies if staff is working home or will be in the office.
-You will always be able to reach us by e-mail using: email@example.com
+You will always be able to reach us by e-mail using: firstname.lastname@example.org or the emergency number on Registry Operational Information on WMDA Share

 Finnish Stem Cell Registry - FSCR (ION-9738)